AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

         - great for dev

+## FSx
+- Lustre
+    - for HPC
+    - 100s GB/s, millions IOPs, sub-ms latencies
+    - seamless integration with S3
+        - can read S3 as a filesystem
+        - can write back to S3
+    - can be used with on-prem (VPN or DX)
+    - Deployment options
+        - Scratch FS
+            - Temporary storage
+            - High Burst
+            - usage: short term processing, optimize cost
+        - Persistent FS
+            - long-term
+            - data replication within same AZ
+            - usage: long-term, sensitive data
+- Windows File Server
+    - SMB + NTFS protocols
+    - can be mounted on linux ec2
+    - supports Microsoft Distributed File System Namespaces
+    - 10s of Gbps, millions of IOPs, 100s of PB
+    - can be access from on-prem (VPN or DX)
+    - can be configued to be Multi-AZ
+    - Daily back up to S3
+- NetApp ONTAP
+    - NFS, SMB, iScsi
+    - Point in time instantaneous cloning
+- OpenZFS

 —

+# HA

-# ELB
+## ELB
 - Highly available across AZs
 - Types
     - ALB
+        - Supported Protocols
             - HTTP
             - HTTPS
             - HTTP/2
             - WebSocket
+            - gRPC
         - port mapping feature for ECS
         - Target Groups
             - Private IPs
             - EC2
             - Lambda
             - ECS Tasks
-        - Supports SNI for multiple certs
+        - Supports SNI for multiple certs for multiple endpoints
+        - cannot assign Elastic IP to an ALB
+            - provides a fixed DNS but no fixed IP, even EIP
     - NLB
         - TCP
         - TLS